jinyaling/jinyaling.github.io/index.md

 ### Associate Professor (not tenured)
-School of Accounting

-Southwestern University of Finance and Economics
+School of Accounting, Southwestern University of Finance and Economics

 ### Research Interests: